 The Chamber of Commerce holds an election forum for provincial candidates prior to all provincial elections.
 This task force will prepare for the event and issue pre-forum questionnaires or other material.

 Opportunity South Event Task Force

-The Opportunity South Conference & Business Expo is the largest event of the year for the Chamber.
-This task force will assist in planning and executing the logistics of the event.
+The Opportunity South Summit & Business Expo is the largest event of the year for the Chamber.
+This task force will assist the Event Coordinator in planning and executing the logistics of the event.

 CLIPS Task Force

 This pilot project will assist the Lethbridge Chamber of Commerce in supporting the development of meaningful, self-sustaining relationships between business and education.
 The Chamber will foster school/business relationships through the approval and funding of student project proposals.
 Successful student proposals will have the following components:

 - Capacity to build student leadership skills;

 - Promote student creativity, innovation and/or identification of possible solutions to a stated problem;

 - Include interaction with a Chamber business partner, where possible.